 Template for JEEE can be download in here.

 Here introduce the paper.
-The paragraphs continue from here and are only separated by headings, subheadings, images and formulae.
+The paragraphs continue from here and are only separated by headings, subheadings, images, and formulae.
 The section headings are arranged by capitalize, bold and 11 pt.
 The article should not exceed 20 pages and the language of the article should be in English.
 Here follow further instructions for authors.
 The book size will be in A4 (210 x 297 mm).
-Left margin 30mm, Right Margin 20mm, Top Margin 20mm and Bottom Margin: 20mm.
+Left margin 30mm, Right Margin 20mm, Top Margin 20mm, and Bottom Margin: 20mm.
 Please make sure that you do not exceed the indicated type area.

 Construction of references